 The UV-Vis diffuse reflectance spectra (DRS) were acquired in the wavelength range of 200-800 nm at room temperature by using a Shimadzu UV-2401 PC spectrophotometer with barium sulphate (BaSO4) as the reference material.
 Band gap values were calculated by plotting the modified Kubelka-Munk function, $[F(R'{\infty})hv]^{\frac{1}{2}}$ against the energy of the stimulating light.
-The solid-state photoluminescence spectra (PL) of the investigated photocatalysts were recorded with a Perkin Elmer UV-Vis fluorescence spectrometer LS 55 in the range of 300-600 nm at an excitation wavelength of 300 nm.
-Raman spectra of the photocatalysts were obtained by means of a BWTek-i-micro Raman Plus System, equipped with a 785 nm diode laser.
+The solid-state photoluminescence spectra (PL) of the investigated photocatalysts were recorded with a Perkin Elmer UV-Vis fluorescence spectra of the photocatalysts were obtained by means of a BWTek-i-micro Raman Plus System, equipped with a 785 nm diode laser.

-X-ray photoelectron spectroscopy (XPS) was performed using a Thermo Fisher Scientific (TFS) Escalab Xi + XPS with an AlK α X-ray source.
+X-ray photoelectron spectroscopy (XPS) was performed using a Thermo Fisher Scientific (TFS) Escalab Xi+ XPS with an AlK α X-ray source.
 Prior to the XPS measurements, the samples were etched in situ with an Ar beam to remove contaminants from the top layer.

 For the identification of the free radical species of the catalyst, electron paramagnetic resonance (EPR) was performed on an EMX-nano spectrometer (Bruker Biospin Corp., Karlsruhe, Germany).
 For the detection of transition metals and oxygen vacancies, the powder was placed in a tube and was fitted into the sample holder in the EPR test chamber for analysis.
-For the detection of superoxide anion radicals (O_2) , the sample was dissolved in methanol to form a 1 mg/mL suspension which was then dispersed using ultrasonication.
+For the detection of superoxide anion radicals (O_2^{\bullet}), the sample was dissolved in methanol to form a 1 mg/mL suspension which was then dispersed using ultrasonication.
 Subsequently, 100 mM of trapping agent 5,5 Dimethyl-1-pyrroline N-oxide (DMPO) was added into the suspension.
 After stirring, the mixture was placed in a tube and was fitted into the sample holder in the EPR test chamber for analysis.
-For the detection of hydroxyl radical (OH'), the sample was dissolved in water to form a 1 mg/mL suspension which was then dispersed using ultrasonication.
-Subsequently, 100 mM of trapping agent 5,5 Dimethyl-1-pyrroline N-oxide (DMPO) and 100 μL of 1 mM H2O2 were added into the suspension.
+For the detection of hydroxyl radical (OH[•]), the sample was dissolved in water to form a 1 mg/mL suspension which was then dispersed using ultrasonication.
+Subsequently, 100 mM of trapping agent 5,5 Dimethyl-1-pyrroline N-oxide (DMPO) and 100 μ L of 1 mM H2O2 were added into the suspension.
+After stirring, the mixture was placed into the suspension.
+After stirring, the of 1 mM H2O2 were added into the suspension.
+After stirring, the mixture was placed into the suspension.
+After stirring, the mixture was placed into the suspension.
+After stirring, the mixture was placed into the suspension.
+After stirring, the mixture was placed into the suspension.
+After stirring, the mixture was placed in a tube and was fitted into the suspension.
 After stirring, the mixture was placed in a tube and was fitted into the sample holder in the EPR test chamber for analysis.
-The sample was irradiated for 30 min using a UV (LOT-Quantum Design GmbH) lamp and data were recorded.
+The sample was irradiated for 30 minutes using a UV (LOT-Quantum Design GmbH) lamp and data were recorded.

 The Diffuse Reflectance Infrared Fourier Transform Spectroscopy (DRIFTS) spectra of the studied catalysts after adsorption of pyridine were recorded using a Perkin Elmer Frontier FT-IR spectrometer equipped with a mercury cadmium telluride (MCT) detector.
-A catalyst sample placed in a DRIFTS cell was first heated in an N2 stream from room temperature to 473 K and then held at this temperature for 15 min to remove impurities from the catalyst surface.
+A catalyst sample placed in a DRIFTS cell was first heated in an N2 stream from room temperature to 473 K and then held at this temperature for 15 minutes to remove impurities from the catalyst surface.
 The sample was then cooled to 393 K in an N2 stream, and a background spectrum was recorded.
-After saturating the catalyst surface with a pyridine containing N2 stream for 20 min at 393 K, the catalyst sample was purged with pure N2 and held at 393 K for additional 2 h to remove the excess pyridine.
+After saturating the catalyst surface with a pyridine containing N2 stream for 20 minutes at 393 K, the catalyst sample was purged with pure N2 and held at 393 K for additional 2 hours to remove the excess pyridine.
 The FT-IR spectra (an average of 64 scans, resolution of 4 cm-1) were recorded at 393 K.